mohammad-albarham/Arabic-Sign-Language-Recognition-Using-Deep-Learning-Models/README.md

 ## Citation:

 - The paper has been accepted in [ICICS 2022](https://www.just.edu.jo/icics/).
-The full paper will be shared once the proceeding will be published.
+The full paper will be shared once the procedure is published.

 ## License: